stockcrack/athena-docs/docs/Develop/2-Developers roadmap.md

 # Developer's roadmap to build a custom solution

+This chapter addresses how to develop a custom solution and how to maintain or add new features to the current backend.

 ## Understand which approach works well for a given use case

 LLMs are very good at providing linguistic capabilities such as:

 - extracting data from text